What is hemp protein?

-Hemp truly is a gift from nature – containing 20 amino acid’s (including 9 essential amino acid’s), hemp is considered a complete protein.
-Essential amino acid’s need to be added into the diet for the simple reason that the body cannot produce its own, and all these are abundant in hemp.
+Essential amino acids need to be added into the diet as the body cannot produce its own (hence the reason they are essential), and all these are abundant in hemp.

-This explains why protein plays such a crucial role in human health, and why it is such a buzz word in the fitness industry where it is used for tissue growth and repair as a result of exercise.
+This explains why protein plays such a crucial role in human health.
+It’s also why it is such a buzz word in the fitness industry where it is used for tissue growth and repair as a result of vigorous exercise.

 1. FAT BURNING

 You can do this more efficiently with certain weight bearing exercises such as resistance training, HIIT (high intensity interval training), power walking, dancing, kettle bell training, or basically anything that uses controlled movements.

 2. BONE DENSITY

-3. CUTS YOUR RISK OF INJURY
+3. POTENTIALLY LOWER RISK OF DIABETES

 4. INCREASED ENERGY

-As your body adapts to the higher demands put upon it through strength training, it builds up a reserve of energy – making all other tasks seem like a piece of cake.
+As your body adapts to the higher demands put upon it through strength training, it builds up a reserve of energy that then makes ALL other smaller tasks seem like a piece of cake.

-5. LOWERING OF BLOOD PRESSURE
+6. LOWERING OF BLOOD PRESSURE